glensouza/nj-dot-assessment-2024-02/README.md

 - CSS
 - JavaScript

-A job runs overnight to update the website with the latest information.
+A job runs overnight at interval to update the website with the latest information.
 The job is written in SQL Agent activeX and VBScript and PowerShell runs read database.
 The job then updates the website with the latest information injecting HTML and CSS.

 Currently hosted in Azure for lower environments and PROD is on prem.